For example, a mobile X-ray machine carries ten 12V-28AH sealed

 which power IV pumps and UPS's (Uninterruptible Power Supplies) are

 replaced on a time-in-use basis even if they haven't yet failed.

-supplying a current of an ampere or so (I use an automobile headlamp
+supplying a current of an ampere or two (I use an automobile headlamp

 of course) to amateur-radio/HAM operators all over the nation (I once

-sent, via a HAM who was going that way, ten 12V, 28AH batteries to
+sent, via a HAM who was going that way, ten 12V, 28AH batteries all the

 Over the years, I've received all sorts of batteries, from monster 110-pound